Tap to get financing

 What Are the Current Interest Rates for SBA Loans? | Daily Updates

-SBA Express loans are currently offered at interest rate of 4.5% to 6.5% above the prime rate.
+As of now, the SBA Express loan rates range between 4.5% to 6.5% above the prime rate.
+This means the current rates are between 12.5% and 14.5%.
 While SBA Express loan interest rates can be fixed or variable rate, most lenders tend to offer variable-rate loans — especially for smaller loan amounts.

 Current SBA Loan Rates: Compare Options